Skip to main content

 Firms can use AI to analyse account activity, flag suspicious behaviours, and monitor changes in patterns at scale.

-Stephen explains that AI enhances behavioural surveillance by learning a normal customer baseline, then alerting teams when out-of-pattern transactions occur.
+AI enhances behavioural surveillance by learning a normal customer baseline, then alerting teams when out-of-pattern transactions occur.

-Detecting Red Flags: What To Watch For
+Detecting Red Flags: What to Watch For

 For financial advisers or relationship managers, changes in client behaviour may indicate underlying fraud activity.